Laurence S. Kuter: Military records

 General Kuter was a rated command pilot, combat observer, technical observer and aircraft observer.
 He logged more than 8,000 flying hours, including 3,200 hours as a command pilot.
 Before 1952 he had flown around the world seven times visiting Air Force installations.
 He retired from the United States Air Force on July 1, 1962, and died November 30, 1979.

-Awards
+His remains were interred at the United States Air Force Academy Cemetery.

+In addition to three awards of the Distinguished Service Medal, Kuter received the Legion of Merit and the Bronze Star Medal.
+He was awarded the Croix de Guerre with palm and made a chevalier of the Legion of Honour by France and also made an honorary commander of the Order of the British Empire by the United Kingdom.

+Legacy

+In 1980, the trophy for the Air Force–Hawaii football rivalry was named in his honor.
+It was awarded from 1980 to 1997 when both schools were in the Western Athletic Conference, went dormant after Air Force left for the Mountain West Conference, then revived in 2001 after Hawaii followed suit.

 In 1990 he was inducted into the Airlift/Tanker Association Hall of Fame.